mjbella/Bessel_calc/README.md

 # bessel_calc

-Calculate component values to make an LC lowpass, highpass, or bandpass filter, using precomputed normalized values from
+Calculate component values for lowpass, highpass, and bandpass filters from precomputed normalized values (source: [rfcafe][rfcafe]).
-[rfcafe] [rfcafe] .

 This script may produce component values that are either too low or too high to be usable depending on the input requirements.